 All models are deployed as databases that run on an Analysis Services instance, accessed by client tools using a single set of data providers, and visualized in interactive and static reports via Excel, Reporting Services, Power BI, and BI tools from other vendors.

-Tabular and Multidimensional solutions are built using SQL Server Data Tools and are intended for corporate BI projects that run on a standalone Analysis Services instance on-premises or an Azure Analysis Services server in the cloud.
+Tabular and multidimensional solutions are built using SSDT and are intended for corporate BI projects that run on a standalone Analysis Services instance on-premises, and for tabular models, an Azure Analysis Services server in the cloud.
 Both solutions yield high performance analytical databases that integrate easily with BI clients.
 Yet each solution differs in how they are created, used, and deployed.
 The bulk of this topic compares these two types so that you can identify the right approach for you.

-For new development projects, we generally recommend Tabular.
-It will be faster to design, test, and deploy; and it will work better with the latest self-service BI applications and cloud services from Microsoft.
+For new projects, we generally recommend tabular models.
+Tabular models are faster to design, test, and deploy; and will work better with the latest self-service BI applications and cloud services from Microsoft.

 New to Analysis Services?
 The following table enumerates the different models, summarizes the approach, and identifies the initial release vehicle.

-Currently, Azure Analysis Services supports tabular models at the 1200 and higher compatibility levels.
+Azure Analysis Services supports tabular models at the 1200 and higher compatibility levels.
 However, not all tabular modeling functionality described in this topic is supported in Azure Analysis Services.
-While creating and deploying tabular models to Azure Analysis Services is much the same as it is for on-premises SQL Server Analysis Services deployments, it' important to understand the differences.
+While creating and deploying tabular models to Azure Analysis Services is much the same as it is for on-premises, it's important to understand the differences.
 To learn more , see What is Azure Analysis Services?